 Your emotions when you tell people their role is redundant

-Although you might think it will be helpful, don’t attempt to make the situation better with reassurances about the number of available job openings and how easily they will find another job.
-Instead focus on delivering the redundancy notice, allowing time for the information to sink in and then offering help with the transition.
+Don’t attempt to make the situation better with reassurances about how easily they will find another job.
+Instead focus on delivering the redundancy notice, allowing time for the information to sink in and then offering help with their career transition.

 Allow the employee to vent emotion, whether this is anger, tears or silence, without becoming emotional yourself.
 Be empathetic but stay neutral and in control.
 Acknowledge not only their feelings but also the reasons for those feelings.

-There could also be a difference between your expectations of the employee’s behaviour and the actual behaviour displayed when delivering the redundancy notice.
+There could also be a difference between your expectations of the employee’s behaviour and the actual behaviour displayed when making the redundancy announcement.

 There may be tears, there may be anger or even a refusal to accept reality.
-Be careful not to inhibit the expression of these feelings – allow them to express themselves and then move on to addressing practical issues.
+Be careful not to inhibit the expression of these feelings.
+Ideally, give the person time to express themselves and then move on to addressing practical issues.

-While you cannot be sure what reactions you are going to get, you can manage how you will respond in the meeting.
+While you can’t be sure what reactions you are going to get, you can manage how you will respond in the meeting.
 Although you have to remain professional, you can be compassionate when telling someone they’ve lost their job and be respectful of how difficult it might be for them.

 Shock and denial

 People in shock may behave aggressively, calmly or not react at all.
-Things they may say include:

 - “I don’t believe you.”